 Scroll down to the recipe card to get the full recipe with measurements.

-• Cocoa Powder – use your favorite cocoa powder as this will affect the chocolate flavor.
-I like Trader Joe’s cocoa powder.
+• Cocoa Powder: Use your favorite cocoa powder, particularly a high-quality one, it makes a big difference in the flavor.
+I like to use Trader Joe’s cocoa powder.

-• Spices – cinnamon, ginger, nutmeg, cloves, allspice (and a pinch of salt) give this homemade hot chocolate it’s warm gingerbread flavor.
+• Spices: A blend of cinnamon, ginger, nutmeg, cloves, allspice (and a pinch of salt) give this hot chocolate it’s warm gingerbread flavor.

 Close-up of creamy gingerbread hot chocolate in a cozy mug with vegan whipped cream, a chocolate gingerbread man cookie, and crushed gingerbread cookies.

-• Add a pinch of salt.
-Trust me!
-Just a small pinch of salt enhances the flavors.
+• Add a pinch of salt: Just a small pinch of salt enhances the flavors.

 Overhead shot of vegan gingerbread hot chocolate topped with whipped cream, a chocolate gingerbread cookie, crushed gingerbread, and a cinnamon stick for a festive holiday treat.